 Global markets finished the week higher

-Treasury yields declined towards the end of the week
+Treasury yields were mixed towards the end of the week

 Volatile week for USD